A much-acclaimed graphic novel by Raina Telgemeir pokes below the surface creepiness of “hauntings” to explore how we feel about death.

 Ghosts by Raina Telegemeir.
 Scholastic Graphix, 2016, 239 pages

 Recommended for: 12-up (with cautions)

 Catrina, or “Cat,” isn’t happy about moving from L.A. to the northern California coast, but her dad just got this new job.
 Also, her parents believe the move will be better for Cat’s little sister Maya, who has cystic fibrosis.
 Why this is better isn’t explained: less smog?
 More fog?
 Maya is excited about the move, but then, she’s excited about everything—a more positive attitude would be hard to find.
 And the prospect that Bahia de la Luna is haunted—or at least very friendly to ghosts—provokes entirely opposite responses in the sisters.
-Their new neighbor Carlos does the same: Maya gushes over him; Cat holds him at arm’s length because Carlos seems to be an expert on the local haunting scene.
+Their new neighbor Carlos has the same effect: Maya gushes over him; Cat holds him at arm’s length, not least because Carlos seems to be an expert on the local haunting scene.
 A creepy experience with him that sends Maya to the hospital seems to justify Cat’s opinion, until the annual Day of the Dead rolls around.
-The town’s Hispanic culture makes a big deal of Dia de los Muertes, when, with altars, shrines, and fiestas, they welcome the spirits of their dear departed.
+The town’s Hispanic culture makes a big deal of Dia de los Muertes–when, with altars, shrines, and fiestas, they welcome the spirits of their dear departed.
 Can it be that ghosts are to be welcomed, not feared?

 Also by Raina Telgemeir: Drama